Webhooks (push events)

 curl "$BASE/push/register" -H "Authorization: Bearer $JWT_ISV"

-# Test each event type
+# Test each event type (market-selection isn't supported by /push/test yet)

 curl -X POST "$BASE/push/test" \